MB4511/Knowledge-Graph---Lego-Database/README.md

  This query on any relational database format would require 4 joins and aggregation of count which would be time consuming but cypher is able to execute this query in a few seconds by extracting relationship path from colors to themes.

-The output can be accessed using distinctcolorspertheme.csv
+The output can be accessed using https://github.com/MB4511/Knowledge-Graph---Lego-Database/blob/master/distinctcolorspertheme.csv

 ### 4) // Show top 5 colors used per theme